Director, Nonprofit Funding and Fiscal Solutions

 Ms. Vardatira holds a Master in Theological Studies (M.T.S.) from Harvard Divinity School and a bachelor's degree from Smith College.

-Ms. Bouvier earned a master’s degree in public health, with a concentration in community health education from East Stroudsburg University of Pennsylvania.
-She received a bachelor's of arts from Vassar College.
+Ms. Bouvier earned a master's in public health with a concentration in community health education from East Stroudsburg University of Pennsylvania and a bachelor's of arts from Vassar College.

 Community Mobilization & Sustainability Specialist

 Tom Klaus, PhD, has worked for more than 25 years in leadership and capacity building with organizations focused on teen pregnancy prevention.
 His experience in the field includes local, statewide, and national leadership in program design and evaluation, community mobilization, sustainability and leadership development.
 Dr. Klaus is also an adjunct professor in the College of Business and Leadership at Eastern University in Philadelphia, a Thought Leader with the Tamarack Institute in Toronto, Ontario, and regularly consults with a wide variety of nonprofit organizations and government agencies.